Current Research Activities

 The Translational Medicine Center is pioneering an innovative partnership between academia and industry to create new models of drug development for effectively combating human diseases.
 New therapeutics require a new paradigm.

-The Partners HealthCare Center for Personalized Genetic Medicine promotes genetics and genomics research and helps realize the promise of personalized medicine by accelerating the integration of genetic knowledge into clinical care.
+Partners HealthCare Personalized Medicine (formerly the Partners HealthCare Center for Personalized Genetic Medicine, PCPGM) promotes genetics and genomics research and helps realize the promise of personalized medicine by accelerating the integration of genetic knowledge into clinical care.

 Partners Pharmacovigilance includes a spectrum of services to detect, explore, validate, and prospectively monitor adverse events associated with drug therapies.

-The Biorepository for Medical Discovery collects and maintains samples and information from individuals treated at Massachusetts General Hospital and Brigham and Women’s Hospital which are used in research to better understand, prevent, and treat many different diseases.
+The Partners HealthCare Biobank collects and maintains samples and information from individuals treated at Massachusetts General Hospital and Brigham and Women’s Hospital which are used in research to better understand, prevent, and treat many different diseases.
 A large collection of specimens associated with medical information from participants is the foundation of research necessary to personalize medical treatment in the future.

 A nonprofit consortium of Boston teaching hospitals and engineering schools, the Center for Integration of Medicine & Innovative Technology fosters collaboration among world-class experts in medicine, science and engineering, in concert with industry and government, to improve patient care.